 In the United Kingdom, PAS 100 sets the minimum quality criteria for compost.
-REAL has worked with WRAP to develop this PAS.
+REAL has worked with BSI, industry, and the regulators to develop this PAS.

 1.2 Compost Quality Protocol

 The Business Resource Efficiency and Waste (BREW) Programme, WRAP and the EA in consultation with industry and other regulatory stakeholders developed a Quality Protocol for the Production and Use of Quality Compost from Source-Segregated Biowaste.